 If you have the type of guitar that requires you to drill a hole through the wood, into the electronics compartment to add a toggle switch, then I recommend taking it to a pro, unless you really know what you are doing.
 If you’re lucky enough to have a Stratocaster or another type of guitar with those large pickguards that give you access to the electronics by removing them, then you can probably drill a small hole in the pickguard and add the toggle switch yourself if you are very careful and have the tools.

 For this demonstration, the guitar has one four-wire humbucker, one volume control, one toggle switch, and an output jack.
 This article will be very similar to our post on how to wire a humbucker pickup using a push/pull volume control.
 The wiring is exactly the same for this example but this time we’ll be using two separate components instead of the one push/pull pot to do the work of splitting the pickup.
 I prefer this method because if one of the components breaks we could just change it.
 With the push/pull pot, if the control gets dirty and starts creating static, or the push/pull part stops functioning, you have to change the whole push/pull pot.
 But the downside of using a toggle switch, of course, is that it almost always requires some type of modification to your guitar.

 Wiring the Coil Split

 We are going to wire the coil split using a Double Pole Double Throw (DPDT) mini toggle switch, but you can also use a Single Pole Single Throw (SPST) toggle switch to do this job if you prefer.
-We use a DPDT because it is much more common and versatile.
+We use a DPDT because the mini toggle switch is much more common and versatile.